Custom Dashboards#

 place_filter

-In addition to the fully automated .interactive() interface in hvPlot, Panel offers a very concise, powerful approach of declaring dependencies between the parameters of a object and the arguments to a function.
+In addition to the fully automated .rx() interface inherited from Param, Panel offers a very concise, powerful approach of declaring dependencies between the parameters of a object and the arguments to a function.
 In practice, this middle ground provides enough control for nearly any app, without the complexity of explicit chains of callbacks that would otherwise be required when customizing the behavior.

 Here we will create a little function that can filter the dataframe: